Paludititan: Description

 Paludititan was a relatively small sauropod, reaching 6 m in length and 1 MT in body mass.
 The fossil remains show some unique features, autapomorphies, which demonstrate that P. nalatzensis is a species distinct from comparable titanosaurians.
 In the rear vertebrae of the back, the top of the lamina centrodiapophysealis anterior, the front ridge on the underside of the lateral process, obliquely curving to the front and above runs parallel to the top of the lamina centrodiapophysealis posterior, the rear ridge, instead of touching it.
 In the vertebrae of the tail base and the first vertebrae of the middle tail, the neural spines, while being short and erect, possess a conspicuous corner on their front rim, projecting to the front.
 The peduncle of the ischium, touching the ilium, has a conspicuous triangular process at the outer upper rear, forming a buttress that overlaps the ischial pedicel of the ilium.
 While vertebrae of the tail base and the first vertebrae of the middle tail are procoelous, thus with a concave front facet of the vertebral centre, some middle tail vertebrae more to the rear are amphiplatous, with flat front and rear facets; but they are again followed by procoelous middle tail vertebrae.
 When the species was described, the paleontologists are believed that this feature is autapomorphic for Paludititan, however, some vertebrae found in 2019 in the vicinity of a village called Valiora, found to certainly not belong to Paludititan, also show this feature, so it can no longer be considered as an autapomorphy of Paludititan.

 Evolutionary relationships

 Paludititan was placed in 2010 in the Titanosauria.
 More precisely, it was considered a probable member of the Lithostrotia.
 Cladistic analysis suggested it was a sister species of the South American Epachthosaurus.
+More recently Mocho et al. (2019) in a cladistic analysis, recovered Paludititan within Lithostrotia as a sister species of the European species Lohuecotitan.

+In the same year, Gorscak & O'Connor (2019) in their description of Mnyamawamtuka recovered Paludititan as a saltasaurid.